List of awards and nominations received by Three Days Grace

-Three Days Grace are a Canadian rock band consisting of members Barry Stock, Neil Sanderson, Brad Walst and Matt Walst.
+Three Days Grace are a Canadian rock band consisting of members Adam Gontier, Barry Stock, Neil Sanderson, Brad Walst and Matt Walst.
 They have been nominated for numerous awards including the Billboard Music Awards, the Juno Awards and the MuchMusic Video Awards.

 BDS Spin Award

 The Broadcast Data Systems, better known as BDS, is a service that tracks monitored radio, television and internet airplay of songs based on the number of spins and detections.
 Three Days Grace received seven BDS Spin awards.

 Billboard Music Awards

 The Billboard Music Awards are honours given out annually by Billboard, a publication covering the music business and a music popularity chart.
 Three Days Grace received one Billboard Music award out of the three nominations.

 BMI Awards

 The BMI Film & TV Awards are accolades presented annually by Broadcast Music, Inc., honouring songwriters, composers, and music publishers in various genres.
 Three Days Grace received 2 BMI awards.

+Canadian Radio Music Awards

+The Canadian Radio Music Awards is an annual series of awards presented by the Canadian Association of Broadcasters that was part of Canadian Music Week.
+Three Days Grace received one Canadian Radio Music Awards nomination.

 Casby Awards

 The CASBY Awards were a Canadian awards ceremony for independent and alternative music, presented annually by Toronto, Ontario radio station CFNY, currently branded as 102.1 The Edge.
 Three Days Grace received two Casby awards out of the three nominations.